grjd/academic-kickstart/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
-- name: Universidad de Cadiz.
-Instituto de Investigacion e Innovacion Biomedica de Cadiz
+- name: European Commission.
+JRC.
+Centre for Advanced Studies, Science and Art
   url:

 # Short bio (displayed in user profile at end of posts)